 These delicious Greek chicken kabobs are marinated in a herbaceous and lemony yogurt-based marinade, then skewered and grilled until tender and juicy.
 They’re easy and taste amazing!

-I don’t know about you, but I think I could eat Greek food all the time!
-I adore the bright, fresh flavors of Greek food and how it all comes together.
+I don’t know about you, but I think I could always eat Greek food!
+I adore Greek food’s bright, fresh flavors and how it all comes together.

-This recipe is pretty simple, just cut, marinade, skewer, and grill (or broil)!
+This recipe is simple: cut, marinate, skewer, and grill (or broil)!

 Did I mention this recipe is healthy too?

 The marinating takes the longest amount of time in this recipe.
 Greek chicken kabobs grill quickly, making them great for entertaining, or fire up the grill for an easy weeknight meal.

 I like this Greek Chicken Kabob recipe because I adore Greek food, and it’s a deliciously healthy recipe that David and I can enjoy during the workweek.
 David likes this recipe because he just needs an excuse to fire up his grill.
 Well, that and that fact, grilled flatbread is usually involved, which he adores as much as I do.

 We know you will love this recipe too.

 The Greek Chicken Marinade